theory/pgenv/README.md

 elsewhere, set the `$PGENV_ROOT` environment variable to the appropriate value.

+Each instance will be compiled with support for PL/Perl and/or PL/Python depending on the existance of interpreters.
+It is possible to compile an instance with a particular interpreter or without PL/Perl or PL/Python setting variables before the build process is started.
+See the section about `build`.

 ### Upgrading

 You can upgrade your installation to the cutting-edge version at any time